Every pupper loves to wind down at the end of a long day with a good dog chew.

 What Should You Look for When Buying Beef Tendons for Dogs?

-While beef tendons can be a great dog chew option, it’s important to keep a few safety precautions in mind before making a purchase.
+While tendons can be a great dog chew option, it’s important to keep a few safety precautions in mind before making a purchase.
 This includes:

 - Sizing: To prevent choking, you want to make sure the tendons are large enough that your dog can’t fit the entire piece in his mouth at once.
 This can be tricky with large breeds, but it’s a must, especially if your dog is prone to swallowing chews whole.

-- Country of Origin: Ideally, you want to seek beef tendons made in the USA.
-Not every country has strong manufacturing requirements with pet products.
+- Country of Origin: Ideally, you want to seek tendons made in the USA.
+Not every country has strong manufacturing requirements for pet products.
 Look for a “made in the USA” treat seal or browse a brand’s website to find out for sure.
 If it’s difficult to spot a manufacturing location, you’re better off skipping a product to be safe.
-If you can’t find US-made beef tendons you like, be sure to stick to those made in Australia, New Zealand, Canada, or Western Europe.
+If you can’t find US-made tendons you like, be sure to stick to those made in Australia, New Zealand, Canada, or Western Europe.

-- No Unnecessary Additives: Flavorings and dye aren’t necessary with beef tendons, and they may even cause problems.
+- No Unnecessary Additives: Flavorings and dye aren’t necessary with tendons, and they may even cause problems.
 Not only can they lead to staining around the house, but dogs with sensitivities may experience tummy upset.

-Best Beef Tendons for Dogs
+The 7 Best Beef Tendons for Dogs

 1. Pawstruck 7-9″ Beef Tendons